openedx/edx-documentation/en_us/developers/source/pavelib.rst

 Prereqs
 =============

-Install all of the prerequisite for Python, Node and Ruby
+Install all of the prerequisites for Python and Node.

-   **install_prereqs** : installs Ruby, Node and Python requirements
+   **install_prereqs** : installs Node and Python requirements.

 ::